 Anisotropy of the resistivity increases with the directions of the SiMWs.
-Figure 10 plots SiMWs and SiTFs resistivities at 298 K° as a function of directions of substrate during deposition.
-The Note: Accepted manuscripts are articles that have been peer-reviewed and accepted for publication by the Editorial Board.
-These articles have not yet been copyedited and/or formatted in the journal house style.

-resistivity of SiMWs is in the range of 350 to 250 $\Omega$ -cm, and it decreases as the angle of the substrate increases, which may be due to the increasing cross linking and electric contact points among the array wires when increasing the deposition angle of the substrate, as it can be noted in Figure (7-c).
+Figure 11 plots SiMWs and SiTFs resistivities at 298Ko as a function of directions of the substrate during deposition.
+The resistivity of SiMWs is in the range of 350 $\Omega$ -cm to 250 $\Omega$ -cm, and it decreases as the angle of the substrate increases, which may be due to the increasing cross-linking and electric contact points among the array wires when increasing the deposition angle of the substrate, as denoted in Figure 7(c).
 Moreover, SiMWs have a parallel connection between wires and the charge transfer impedance at the electrolyte-semiconductor interface [10].

-While the resistivity of SiTFs is in the range of 216 to $240\Omega$ -cm, and it slightly increases as the angle of the substrate increases.
-This is my be related to the non-homogeneity that takes place in SiTFs at a higher angle, where irregularity is increased as seen in the SEM image in Figure (7- d, e and f).
-A clear anisotropy is seen for micro-wire widths below 100 nm, with the smallest effect in the (111) direction.
-The anisotropy of the resistivity becomes less pronounced with increasing the substrate angle until it eventually disappears as the SiMWs resistivity approaches the film resistivity.
-This increase in resistivity referred to the loss which may have originated from the scattering effect of the electrical conductivity caused by discontinuities in the geometry.
+While the resistivity of SiTFs is in the range of 216 $\Omega$ -cm to 240 $\Omega$ -cm, and it slightly increases as the angle of the substrate increases.
+This is might be related to the non-homogeneity that takes place in SiTFs at a higher angle, where irregularity is increased as seen in the SEM image in Figure 7 (d), (e) and (f).
+A clear anisotropy is seen for microwire widths below 100nm, with the smallest effect in the (111) direction.
+The anisotropy of the resistivity becomes less pronounced with the increase of the substrate angle until it eventually disappears as the SiMWs resistivity approaches the film resistivity.
+The increase in the resistivity referred to the loss which may have originated from the scattering effect of the electrical conductivity caused by the discontinuities in the geometry.